monkeylearn/monkeylearn-python/README.md

 ### Auto-batching

-[Classify](#classify) and [Extract](#extract) endpoints may require more than one request to the MonkeyLearn API in order to process every text in the `data` parameter.
-If the `auto_batch` parameter is `True` (which is the default value) you don't have to keep the `data` length below the max allowed value (200), you can just pass the full list and the library will handle the bactching making the necessary requests.
-If the `retry_if_throttled` parameter is `True` (which is the default value) it will also wait and retry if the API throttled a request.
+[Classify](#classify) and [Extract](#extract) endpoints might require more than one request to the MonkeyLearn API in order to process every text in the `data` parameter.
+If the `auto_batch` parameter is `True` (which is the default value), you won't have to keep the `data` length below the max allowed value (200).
+You can just pass the full list and the library will handle the batching and make the necessary requests.
+If the `retry_if_throttled` parameter is `True` (which is the default value), it will also wait and retry if the API throttled a request.

-Let's say you send a `data` parameter with 300 texts and `auto_batch` enabled.
-The list will be split internally and two requests will be sent to MonkeyLearn, the first one with the first 200 texts and the second one with the last 100.
-If all requests respond with an 200 status code the responses will be appended and you will get the 300 classifications as usual in the `MonkeyLearnResponse.body` attribute:
+Let's say you send a `data` parameter with 300 texts and `auto_batch` is enabled.
+The list will be split internally and two requests will be sent to MonkeyLearn with 200 and 100 texts, respectively.
+If all requests respond with a 200 status code, the responses will be appended and you will get the 300 classifications as usual in the `MonkeyLearnResponse.body` attribute:

 ``` python
 data = ['Text to classify'] * 300